autogluon/autogluon/docs/tutorials/text_prediction/index.rst

       :title: Heterogeneous data types
       :link: heterogeneous.html

-      Train neural networks that can operate on a mix of text, numerical, or categorical features.
+      Train neural networks that jointly operate on a mix of text, numerical, or categorical features.

 .. toctree::